jkaye2012/jackal-lisp/docs/sahara/execution-context.md

 ## Local storage

+For more information, see the [static memory](./static-memory.md) documentation.

 ## Heap

 The heap stores data that must persist beyond the scope of a single stack frame.
 Unlike most other virtual machines, a